 Since ancient times, the City of Bordeaux has enjoyed economic and cultural wealth bestowed by vine and wine, catalysts opening a gateway to the world.
 Over the centuries it has been transformed in harmony with wine.
 Through its involvement and its founding role, the city is expressing its desire to preserve and spread wine’s heritage as a cultural symbol and an emblem of the city itself, France and global civilisations.

 ‘The City of Bordeaux and wine are inextricably linked in name, culture, economy and fame.
-Through the Fondation pour la Culture et les Civilisations du Vin, the city is committing to defending, passing on and highlighting this cultural heritage on a global stage’, explains Alain Juppé, Mayor of Bordeaux.
+Through the Fondation pour la Culture et les Civilisations du Vin, the city is committing to defending, passing on and highlighting this cultural heritage on a global stage’, explains Alain Juppé, former mayor of Bordeaux.

 Bordeaux Wine Council (CIVB)